Shauray018/groovy-ui/readme.md

 This is basically a fancy UI library that was required to design and improve the overall look and feel of your React Native project.

+-> for installing the cli in your expo project type,

+'''
+npx groovy-native-ui init
+'''